-Fred is currently a Lecturer in Earth sciences at Université Laval in Québec City, Canada.
+Fred is currently a researcher at Geosciences Paris Sud (GEOPS) in Orsay near Paris, France, and participates in the ‘Make Our Planet Great Again‘ initiative launched in 2017 by the French President.
 He has a geology background, but later specialized in ‘paleolimnology’, the history of lakes.
-He has conducted dozens of fieldwork campaigns in lake-rich permafrost landscapes of the Canadian North, from the Subarctic forest tundra to the High-Arctic polar desert.
+He has conducted dozens of fieldwork campaigns in lake-rich permafrost landscapes of the Canadian North, and more recently in Siberia.
 Fred is also deeply interested in teaching and scientific outreach, the main reason for launching and leading this project.
 According to our spies, he can play several instruments in a musical band – literally and figuratively.

 Michael is a Research Associate at the Alfred Wegener Institute Helmholtz Centre for Polar and Marine Research in Potsdam, Germany, and specializes in coastal permafrost dynamics in the Arctic.
 Michael has led and participated in seven expeditions to the Arctic and Antarctic where he became an expert in sampling of permafrost, lake sediments and marine sediments.

 Julie is a geological engineer doing her PhD at Laval University in Quebec City, Canada.
 She is among those whose job is to make sure that permafrost underneath roads and airstrips stays frozen and stable for a long time.
 She visited the Yukon Territory for the first time in 2009, and since then, she got hooked and went back every summer.
 She also did some fieldwork in Alaska, Russia, Greenland and Svalbard.
 Julie has now been living in Norway since 2016.
 She is currently collaborating with the Norwegian University of Sciences and Technology in Trondheim for her PhD project.